Exponential separations between classical and quantum learners: Learning separations with efficient data generation

 for some $d^*$ that only depends on $N$\footnote{In cryptographic terms, $d^*$ is the private decryption key corresponding to the public encryption key $e=3$ and public modulus $N$ in the RSA cryptosystem.}.
 The function $f_N^{-1}$ is a type of ``trap-door function'' in that if one is also given $d^*$, then computing $f_N^{-1}$ suddenly becomes classically tractable.
 In other words, there exist polynomially-sized Boolean circuits which evaluate this function, whereas for the discrete logarithm we do not know whether such circuits exist.
 In this example we thus see the relevance of how the concepts are specified.
 The specifications ``$f^{-1}_{N}$ where $f(x) = x^3$'' and ``$f_N^{-1} = x^{d^*}$'' refer to the same functions, yet computing them is in one case classically tractable, and in the other case it is classically intractable (under the DCRA).
 The ideas of concealing (easy) functions in difficult descriptions is reminiscent of the term ``obfuscation'' in computer science, and we will use this term in this context as well.
-Specifically, we say that the specification ``$f^{-1}_{N}$ where $f(x) = x^3$'' is an obfuscation of the specification ``$f_N^{-1} = x^{d^*}$''.
+Specifically, we say that the specification "$f^{-1}_{N}$ where $f(x) = x^3$" is an obfuscation of the specification "$f_N^{-1} = x^{d^*}$" in the sense that both represent the same function, but one is not only much harder to understand, but in this case also harder to evaluate.
 Using the terminology of Section~\ref{subsec:complexity}, this establishes that the problem of evaluating the concepts actually lies inside $\mathsf{P/poly}$ (where the advice string -- i.e., $d^*$ -- is used to ``de-obfuscate'' the function).

 With regards to quantum learnability, in~\cite{servedio:q_c_learnability} the authors note that using Shor's algorithm a quantum learning algorithm can efficiently compute $d^*$ following the standard attack on the RSA cryptosystem.
 The cube root concept class is thus quantumly learnable using the classically evaluatable hypothesis class